kubeckaj/JKCS.py-Manual/docs/source/JKMD/HowToJKMD.rst

 Introduction
 ============

 JKMD use ASE to generater MD simulations.
-It is a submitable script, so unless you use argument ``-loc`` it is going to be submitted via SLURM to the cluster.
+It is a submitable script, so unless you use argument :guilabel:`-loc` it is going to be submitted via SLURM to the cluster.

 JKMD has its own help, so always try to follow that one: